Bring Me the Horizon: Amo (2018–2019)

-Post Human: Survival Horror, Nex Gen and Fish's departure (2020–present)
+Post Human: Survival Horror (2020–2021)

 During the COVID-19 lockdowns, the band shared that they were in a home studio, writing and recording material for their eighth record.
 On 25 June, the band released the single "Parasite Eve" alongside an accompanying music video.
-On the same day, the band also announced a project that they have been working on titled Post Human, which they said to be four EPs released throughout the next year which when combined would make an album.
+On the same day, the band also announced a project that they have been working on titled Post Human, which they said would be four EPs released throughout the next year, which when combined would make an album.
 The song was produced by Doom Eternal composer, Mick Gordon.
 On 2 September, the band released with English singer Yungblud a collaborative single titled "Obey" and its corresponding music video.
 On 14 October, the band officially announced through social media that Post Human: Survival Horror would be released on 30 October 2020.
 On 22 October, a week before the release date, the fourth single "Teardrops" was released alongside an accompanying music video.

 In December 2020, Fish said that the band had been writing "on and off" and would be focusing on their next release in early 2021.
 He also updated the group's release plan, saying that they "planned to do four EPs in a year, but [Post Human: Survival Horror] was almost an album, so I think the spacing will be a bit longer than intended, just because they're probably going to turn out bigger than intended."
 Upon being released on physical formats on 22 January 2021, Post Human: Survival Horror would chart again and reach a new peak to gift Bring Me the Horizon their second UK number one on the UK Albums Chart.
 Two years after Amo would be the first to reach this feat.
 The band collaborated with singer Olivia O'Brien on a track titled "No More Friends".
 The song is from O'Brien's Episodes: Season 1' EP which was released on 11 June 2021.